chaosmaou/wivrn-guide/README.md

   - H.265 is preferred over H.264 as it will result in a smaller encoded video size while streaming, and also allow for checking "10-bit" to show less color banding it the image, as well as more striking dark scenes.
 H256 generally adds about 3ms of extra latency during the encoding process, but this trade off is worth it for the higher quality image and less banding.

 - Bitrate:
   - WiVRn should be able to support the full 200Mbit/s bitrate on good WiFi networks with little interference.
-The quality difference is only noticeable at sub 80Mbit/s bitrates.
+The quality difference is only noticeable at sub 80Mbit/s bitrates. *NOTE* When using VAAPI hardware acceleration, you have to fully restart the headset app and server on PC to change it.

 - High power mode
   - Useful for getting high quality recordings in headset, but will drain your battery faster and also force the GPU to a higher clock rate.
 This can cause massive stuttering and headset issues if it overheats, so I recommend leaving this unchecked, especially if you record on your desktop instead.